akhrorjonisokjanov/akhrorjonisokjanov/README.md

 ## I'm a Software Developer!
 - 👋 Hi, I’m @akhrorjonisokjanov
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI, FrontEnd and Back End
-- 🌱 I’m currently working on a Python
+- 🌱 I’m currently working on a Python, Html/Css/JavaScript
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate with other content creators